This post may contain affiliate links. Please read my privacy policy.

 Ginger Syrup

-- 2- inch fresh ginger (lightly pounded with the back of a cleaver)
+• 2- inch (5cm) fresh ginger, lightly pounded with the back of a cleaver

 Instructions

-- Mix the glutinous rice flour with the water in a bowl until it forms a smooth paste and no longer sticks to your hand.
-Divide the dough and red bean past into 10 balls each.
-Gently roll the sticky rice balls and red bean paste into ball shape using your palm.
+• Mix the glutinous rice flour with the water in a bowl until it forms a smooth paste that no longer sticks to your hands.
+Divide the dough and red bean paste into 10 balls each.
+Gently roll the sticky rice balls and red bean paste into ball shapes using your palms.

-- To wrap the dumplings, flatten a sticky rice balls using your palm and place a red bean ball in the center.
-Fold the edges to seal tight.
-Gently roll the dumplings using your palms again.
-Make sure there is no leakage.
+• To wrap the dumplings, flatten a sticky rice ball using your palm and place a red bean ball in the center.
+Fold the edges to seal tightly, then gently roll the dumpling using your palms again to ensure there are no leaks.
 Place the dumplings on a piece of parchment paper.

-- Prepare the ginger syrup by boiling the water.
-Add the ginger into the water and boil for 10-15 minutes with medium heat.
-Add rock sugar (to taste) and boil for another 5 minutes.
-Lower heat to simmer.
+• Prepare the ginger syrup by boiling the water.
+Add the ginger to the water and boil for 10-15 minutes over medium heat.
+Add rock sugar (to taste) and boil for an additional 5 minutes.
+Lower the heat to simmer.

-- Heat up another pot of water and bring it to boil.
+• Heat another pot of water and bring it to a boil.
 Drop the dumplings into the boiling water.
-As soon as they float to the top, transfer them out and into the ginger syrup.
+As soon as they float to the top, transfer them into the ginger syrup.
 Turn off the heat and serve the red bean dumplings immediately.

 Nutrition